At last! Bull elk gets tire off neck after 2 years - NewsBreak

 Wildlife officers Dawson Swanson and Scott Murdoch near the community of Pine, southwest of Denver, were able to tranquilize the elk and get the tire Saturday night.

 “It was tight removing it,” Murdoch said of pulling the tire off the bull’s neck, even after cutting its antlers off.
 “It was not easy for sure, we had to move it just right to get it off because we weren’t able to cut the steel in the bead of the tire.
-Fortunately, the bull’s neck still had a little room to move.”Elk with tire hanging around its neck near Conifer, Colorado Parks and Wildlife ask for help finding him
+Fortunately, the bull’s neck still had a little room to move.”Alligator sightings prompt City of Daphne to issue warning

 Bull elk shed and regrow their antlers every year.